openedx/enterprise-catalog/docs/decentralized_devstack_common_commands.rst

 .. role:: bash(code)
    :language: bash

+We use docker-compose to define and run all the containers necessary for enterprise-catalog service.
+For Decentralized Devstack, the service is defined in decentralized-docker-compose.yml file.
+To learn more see: `Docker-compose cheatsheet`_ and `Official compose documentation`_

+To use Decentralized Devstack you will need to first go to the `.env` file and uncomment one of the `COMPOSE_FILE` lines.

 Below is a list of common commands used during development in Decentralized Devstack, if you find any commands missing, please add it to the list:

 - start DD: :bash:`docker-compose up -d`